karinefonseca/sql/Inscrições_Alunos/README.md

 ## Análise dos Dados

-Vamos observar, a seguir, alguns dados presentes nas tabelas para nos familiarizarmos com as consultas que serão realizadas.
-Lembrando que as imagens mostram **apenas parte do banco**.
+Vamos observar, a seguir, as tabelas presentes no banco de dados.

 ### Tabela Student